com-480-data-visualization/project-2023-in-viz-veritas/milestone_1.md

 ## Related Work

-As far as the current director of the library of the Bibliotheca Hertziana knows, there has been no work done yet on the collection of travel guides for Italy.
-One of the former directors of the library, Ludwig Schudt, worked on the collection of early modern guide books for Rome and Italy and published his work in the 1930s.
-(HANNAH REF TO HIS WORK?, WHAT HAVE THEY DONE WITH THEIR DATA?)
+As far we know, there has been only very little work done on the collection of travel guides for Italy.
+One of the former directors of the library, Ludwig Schudt, worked on the [collection of early modern guide books for Rome and Italy](https://digi.ub.uni-heidelberg.de/diglit/schudt1959/) and published his work in the 1930 and 1950s.
+There has been no attempt so far to do quantitative analysis and data visualization on the guide books so far.

-As of yet here has been no work done yet to visualize the text and appearance of placenames and associated sentiment, which makes the task even more intriguing.
+(HANNAH REF TO HIS WORK?, WHAT HAVE THEY DONE WITH THEIR DATA?
+THEY DID NOTHING WITH DATA PER SE.
+IT'S AN ART HISTORICAL WORK MEANING QUALITATIVE AND NOT QUANTITATIVE RESEARCH :) IF YOU WANT TO READ THE 200 PAGE BOOK PLEASE GO AHEAD)

+Other attempts to visualize datasets from the Digital Humanities referencing to literary texts include the following:
 - [The Mapping Colonial Americas Publishing Project](http://cds.library.brown.edu/mapping-genres/): Mapping of published books from the Brown library
 - [Atlas of early printing](http://atlas.lib.uiowa.edu/#): Specifically the trade routes are a nice reference, in case we want to vizualise the travel routes

+Some of these visualizations are older and serve more as inspiration.